amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 ### Seemingly unnecessary elongation of the short vowel in the first syllable in some compounds

-There are execeptions to the phenomenon of the elongation of the `short` vowel in the first syllable in some compounds mentioned [above](#occasional-elongation-of-the-short-vowel-in-the-initial-syllable).
+There are exceptions to the phenomenon of the elongation of the `short` vowel in the first syllable in some compounds mentioned [above](#occasional-elongation-of-the-short-vowel-in-the-initial-syllable).
 For example,